top of page

 Choosing the Right Materials and Techniques

-We'll work with on on selecting appropriate materials and techniques - crucial for maintaining the integrity of your historic home.
-Modern substitutes can sometimes cause more harm than good, and at ch architect we know the difference!
+Selecting appropriate materials and techniques is crucial for maintaining the integrity of your historic home.
+Modern substitutes can sometimes cause more harm than good, and at CH Architect, we know the difference!

 • Where appropriate, we'll match original materials such as wood, brick, and plaster to maintain consistency.

-• Typically we recommend to use breathable paints and finishes to prevent moisture buildup.
+• Typically, we recommend using breathable paints and finishes to prevent moisture buildup.

-• We usually suggest to restore rather than replace whenever possible to preserve original craftsmanship.
+• We usually suggest restoring rather than replacing whenever possible to preserve original craftsmanship.

-• And part our art is to incorporate energy-efficient upgrades subtly, like adding insulation behind existing walls.
+• Part of our art is to incorporate energy-efficient upgrades subtly, like adding insulation behind existing walls.

 These choices will help your home retain its historic character while improving durability and comfort.